Police: Woman Made Fake GoFundMe Pages To Steal Money

 — Steven Petrow (@StevenPetrow) July 26, 2016

-As for Pennsylvania woman, Nicole Leahy, police have charged her with theft by deception, which is a second-degree misdemeanor.
+As for Pennsylvania woman Nicole Leahy, police have charged her with theft by deception, which is a second-degree misdemeanor.
 The $560 that had been donated to the false GoFundMe page has also been given to the family that was reportedly exploited by the Pennsylvania woman.
 Meanwhile, authorities say that Leahy’s account on the popular donation site has been deactivated.

-[Featured image via Lititz Police Dept.]
+[Featured Image by Lititz Police Dept.]